 Similarly, you also will always miss great and divine opportunity to speak out and stand up for Christ if you fear people and love their praise.

 When the Lord Jesus was arrested and crucified on the cross all His disciples fled for their lives and went into hiding.
 Strangely, it was at this time that two of His secret disciples, Joseph and Nicodemus, repented and rose up to take bold steps of faith, not fearing what men would say or do to them.

 Although the rulers of the Jews were still watching over the body of Christ, for they kept it in mind that Jesus said He would rise up again, yet Joseph went in to Pilate, asking for the body of Jesus so that he might bury Him in his own tomb.

-The Scripture records: “Joseph of Arimathea, a prominent council member, who was himself waiting for the kingdom of God, coming and taking courage, went in to Pilate and asked for the body of Jesus.”
+Mark records, “Joseph of Arimathea, a prominent council member, who was himself waiting for the kingdom of God, coming and taking courage, went in to Pilate and asked for the body of Jesus.”
 (Mark 15:43 NKJV).